MLAR04/MLAR04/README.md

-# Aloha, Ohana! 🌺
+# Aloha! 🌺

 I'm Lourdes, an intergalactic coder from another galaxy, bringing a touch of Stitch's charm to the world of code. 🪐 Welcome to my GitHub 'ohana!

-## 🌌 Stitch's Coding Adventures
+## 🌌Coding Adventures

 I'm an Ing.
-Telemática graduate with a Master's degree in Computer Science.
-I like .... .
+Telemática with a Master's degree in Computer Science.
+I have a strong interest in Computer Vision✨, automatitation👨‍💻, Data Science 📝 and Artificial Intelligence 💻!!!.

 ## 🌟 Experimenting and Learning
 <div>